openfisca/openfisca-doc/source/index.md

 ## How does OpenFisca work?

-### 1 - Choose an available tax and benefit system or roll your own:
+### 1 - Choose an available tax and benefit system or roll your own

 With OpenFisca, you can:
 * Use an existing tax and benefit system (see the [list of systems already built](https://openfisca.org/en/countries/))